intuitivetp/terraform-gcs-poc/docs/AI-SELF-HEALING.md

 ## Overview

 The IaC-to-Visual pipeline includes **Gemini-powered self-healing** capabilities that automatically detect, analyze, and fix common CI/CD failures.
+Pair this guide with `docs/ci-pipeline.md` for the full stage-by-stage workflow view.

 ## Features